alan-turing-institute/alexa-room-finder/README.md

 * In the Microsoft Portal, click 'generate new password'.
 Save the secret it gives you somewhere secure as you won't be able to see it again.
 Then copy it over to the 'Client Secret' section of Alexa.
 * In the Microsoft Portal, add one 'Delegated Permission': `Calendars.ReadWrite`.
 * In Alexa, change the Client Authentication Scheme to 'Credentials in request body'.
 It won't work with http basic, so this is crucial.
 * Lastly, in both Alexa and Microsoft, add a privacy policy URL.
-I'll might or might not keep 'http://tomknowl.es/privacypolicy.html' updated as a place-holder, but you should make your own.
+I might or might not keep 'http://tomknowl.es/privacypolicy.html' updated as a place-holder, but you should make your own.

 ### A (skippable) note on endpoints